Political Science 3300

 For more on the question of explanation based on universal

-human motivations and an analysis of Thucydides' view of the "unique
+human motivations and an analysis of Thucydides' view of the

-Athenian character" stemming from "an unprecedented liberation of
+"unique Athenian character" stemming from "an unprecedented

-certain impulses of human nature", see:
+liberation of certain impulses of human nature", see:

 Steven Forde, "Thucydides On the Causes Of

-Athenian Imperialism", American
+Athenian Imperialism", American Political Science Review, June

-June 1986, Vol. 80, No. 2, pp. 433-448.
+1986, Vol. 80, No. 2, pp. 433-448.

 Abstract